When asked to tell her story, Colette is always eager to share. “I like to give people perspective on change, let them know that change is possible.”

 She began the program in March 2012 and loved every minute of it.
 “I love smelling the dirt and everyone was so nice and supportive.
 Growing Home taught me the importance of teamwork and how to build positive relationships.
 It felt like a family.”

 Growing Home introduced Colette to Cabrini Green Legal Aid (CGLA) who helped her seal part of her criminal record.
-Over time, Colette built a relationship with the agency and now holds a full time job with benefits at Chicago Legal Advocacy for Incarcerated Mothers, a subsidiary of CGLA.
+Over time, Colette built a relationship with the agency and now holds a full-time job with benefits at CGLA.

 “I’m able to help people, to be an inspiration,” says Colette of her current life.
 She helps kids and mothers reunite, lobbies for political reform, and works to eliminate sex trafficking.
 “This job is meaningful.
 I’m not going anywhere.”